 The following categories of academic dishonesty: cheating, plagiarism, knowingly furnishing false information to the University, or forging, altering, or misusing University documents or academic credentials are subject to academic discipline.
 Nonacademic misconduct subject to discipline includes harassment, unprofessional conduct and misuse of University property.
-Violations of conduct may result in dismissal from the graduate program.
-Kinesiology's Office of Graduate Student Affairs administers policies.
-Go to Rackham Graduate School Academic Integrity Policy section
+Violations of conduct may result in dismissal from the Graduate Program.
+Consult with Kinesiology's Office of Graduate Student Affairs Coordinator regarding issues of academic discipline.
+In addition, you can go to Rackham Graduate School Academic Integrity Policies for more information on academic misconduct.